multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 the result using the `DM_setPanel` function.
 And you can fetch another panel's result using the `DM_getPanel` function.

-In-memory SQL code panels are the exception.
+SQL code panels are the exception.
 Their result is set automatically to the result of their SQL query.
-You cannot use `DM_setPanel` in an in-memory SQL code panel.
+You cannot use `DM_setPanel` in a SQL code panel.

 # Fetching another panel's result